What is a Real Estate Joint Venture (JV)?

 Structure of a Real Estate Joint Venture

 In most cases, the operating member and the capital member of the real estate joint venture set up the Real Estate project as an independent limited liability company (LLC).
-The two parties sign the joint venture agreement, which lists out the details of the joint venture project such as the objective of the joint venture project, the capital contribution of the capital member, distribution of profits arising from the project among the operating member and the capital member, delegation of management responsibilities for the project, ownership rights of the project, etc.
+The parties sign the joint venture agreement, which details the conditions of the joint venture such as its objective, the contribution of the capital member, how profits will be split, delegation of management responsibilities for the project, ownership rights of the project, etc.

 However, a real estate joint venture is not limited to an LLC.
 Corporations, partnerships, and several other business arrangements can all be used to set up a joint venture.
 The exact structure of the JV determines the relationship between the operator and the capital provider.